christafaa/enrollment-app/NOTES.md

 A student can create/edit their student profiles

 To do:
-- signup / login
-- Menu at top (of courses and teachers) if logged in
+- teachers can create/edit courses
 - write readme
+- unique usernames